MCP Server

 • create-task - Create a new task with optional subtasks, custom properties, and automatic task automations

-• update-task - Update an existing task's title, status, priority, assignment, dates, and properties
+• update-task - Update an existing task's title, status, priority, assignment, dates, and properties (automatically cascades dependency dates)

 #Note Operations